red-sayed/AES_Implementation/README.md

 ## How to use it?

-There are 7 header files(6 for algorithms and 1 for shared definitions) and 6 source files(for each of algorithm).
+There are 7 header files(6 with algorithms and 1 with shared definitions) and 6 source files(for each of algorithm).

 ```C
 // AesECB128.h